rodrigo103/guidelinesForTheUseOfObjects/readme.md

 "You should always use the simplest possible abstraction to solve the problem you’re working on.
 Start with a pure function.
 If you need an object with persistent state, try a factory function.
 If you need to build more complex objects, try functional mixins."
 <https://medium.com/javascript-scene/functional-mixins-composing-software-ffb66d5e731c>

+Much has been debated about whether Javascript is a true OOP language or not.

+Javascipt is a strongly object-based language, to the point that everything in javascript is an object, however, in terms of class usage, class syntax was introduced in the ES6 language, which is actually sugar syntax to the method of inheritance by prototypes.
+One can with javascript do everything a classic OOP language can do, but the syntax requires some more work.

 I will try to generate examples and collect all the pro and cons of the different implementations and why we choose to follow the previous guideline.

 ## Functions